java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ```

 Using `foldArguments` we can pre-process a subset of its arguments and insert the resulting value as another
-argument and proceed to execution of the `target` method.
+argument and proceed to the execution of the `target` method.

 In our example, we have arguments `int a, int b` at the end.
 We can pre-process any amount of arguments, but they all
 must be at the end.
 Let's say, we would like to calculate a sum of these two values `a` and `b`, so let's create a method